amazon-connect/amazon-connect-salesforce-scv/projects/SCV-VoicemailExpress/docs/vmx_installation_instructions.md

 6. Select **Choose file**
 7. Navigate to the **scv_vmx.yaml** file that you downloaded previously and choose **Open**
 8. Wait a moment for the S3 URL to update, then select **Next**
-9. Provide a name for the stack, such as `VoicemailExpresssSCV`
+9. Provide a name for the stack, such as `AWSSCV-VoicemailExpresss`
 10. Complete the parameters using the information that you have gathered.
   - AWSRegion: select the region that you deployed your Amazon Connect instance to
   - AWSSalesforceCommonNodeLayer: The full ARN for your SCV Common Node layer